 The “Piazza della Libertà” is an architectural treasure, one of the most beautiful places in northern Italy and the heart of Udine.
 Here are the most important monuments of the city; worth seeing is the town hall “Loggia del Lionello”.

 On the hill rises the castle of Udine, an elegant Renaissance palace.
 It was created between 1517 and 1595.
 It is wonderfully embedded in the green of the hedges and climbing plants.
 However, if you are looking for peace, in the area of the old red lighthouse in the eastern part of the village you can enjoy silence.

 The importance of Aquileia lies in its historical role: founded as a military colony of the Romans in the second century BC, it became one of the most important cities of the Roman Empire and an important river port.

 In two museums and in an open area, significant finds from the strategically important location in Roman times can be visited.

 The mosaic floors in the Romanesque basilica Santa Maria Assunta of Aquilea, which bears the title of a Minor Basilica and was also declared a UNESCO World Heritage Site, are also phenomenal.
 The mosaics are partly from the time of Bishop Theodorus around 300 AD and they can be visited.

-Gourmets will already know – Friuli Venezia Giulia is a real paradise when it comes to culinary specialities to melt away.
+Gourmets will already know – Friuli-Venezia Giulia is a real paradise when it comes to culinary specialties to melt away.
 In the northern mountain regions, more hearty meals dominate, which, with sophisticated refinement, become an impressive palate experience.